This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Each of Japan's four seasons has its own unique beauty and scenery, and the traditional events that take place during these seasons provide special moments for families.

-In spring, people enjoy cherry blossom viewing, in summer they watch fireworks blooming in the night sky, in autumn they enjoy the beauty of nature by viewing the autumn leaves, and in winter they visit shrines for the first time in the year to pray for peace in the new year.
+In spring, people enjoy cherry blossom viewing, in summer they watch fireworks in the night sky, in autumn they enjoy the beauty of nature by viewing the autumn leaves, and in winter they visit shrines for the first time of the year to pray for peace in the new year.

 Through traditional Japanese events, you can rediscover the charm of the four seasons and deepen family bonds .

-The Boys' Festival is an event to pray for the healthy growth of boys, and it is customary to decorate carp streamers and May dolls and eat kashiwamochi.
+The Boys' Festival is an event to pray for the healthy growth of boys, and it is customary to decorate carp streamers and May dolls and eat kashiwa mochi.

 • Cherry Blossom Viewing: Enjoy a picnic or stroll under the cherry blossoms

-• Entrance ceremony/kindergarten entrance ceremony : A ceremony to celebrate the start of a new life
+• Entrance Ceremony/Kindergarten Entrance Ceremony : A ceremony to celebrate the start of a new life

-When summer comes, the whole of Japan is filled with exciting events.
+In the summer, the whole of Japan is filled with exciting events.

 Among these, Tanabata , summer festivals , and fireworks displays are particularly enjoyable events.